ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 This query ensures that:

-- All triples directly linked to the specified subjects `osmnode:`, `osmnway:`, and `osmnrel:` combined with their ID, are deleted.
+- All triples with the specified subjects `osmnode:`, `osmnway:`, and `osmnrel:` combined with their ID, are deleted.
-- Any nested relationships `?o1`, such as geometries and member nodes, are also removed.
+- Any nested relationships `?o1`, such as geometries and member-relationships, are also removed.

 **Filtering the Triples**

-Before inserting new triples generated by `osm2rdf`, the data is filtered to exclude triples originating from referenced nodes, ways, or relations.
-This step ensures only the relevant triples are inserted into the database.
+Before inserting new triples generated by `osm2rdf`, the data is filtered to exclude triples originating from referenced nodes, ways, or relations, ensuring that only relevant triples are inserted into the database.

 The filtering process involves iterating through each generated triple, extracting the corresponding OSM object ID, and verifying whether the ID belongs to a relevant object.
 Relevant objects are those directly impacted by the changes, excluding those included solely as references.

 **Inserting the Updated Triples**

-Once filtered, the triples are added to the database using the following SPARQL update query:
+The filtered triples are added to the database using the following SPARQL update query:

 ```sql
 INSERT DATA { TRIPLES ... }